Carnosine: benefits, dosage, contraindications

 The role of Carcinine treatment on glico-lipidic imbalance of patients with altered blood glucose pattern

 Carnosine has been studied for its anti-aging effects, particularly in combating glycation.
-This process, often accelerated in diabetics, involves a chemical reaction between sugars and proteins, forming structures called advanced glycation end products (AGEs).
-These AGEs contribute to cellular aging by causing tissue damage, making vascular walls stiffer, and promoting the onset of chronic diseases like heart disease and cataracts.
-In vitro and in vivo studies show that carnosine can limit glycation by preventing the formation of these unwanted bonds, thus protecting cells from induced damage and the body from the effects of aging.
+This process, often accelerated in people with diabetes, involves a chemical reaction between sugars and proteins, forming structures called advanced glycation end products (AGEs).
+These AGEs contribute to cellular aging by causing tissue damage, making vascular walls more rigid and promoting the onset of chronic diseases such as heart disease and cataracts.
+In vitro and in vivo studies show that carnosine can limit glycation by preventing the formation of these unwanted bonds, thereby protecting cells from induced damage and the body from the effects of aging.

 Posologie